BIOS3010/Module-11-Genome-Assembly/Exercise3_Assembly_quality.md

 To get started with BUSCO, we need to run the following commands:

 ```
+module --force purge
 module load BUSCO/5.0.0-foss-2020a
 ```

+The first command makes sure we start with a 'blank' environment, the second one loads BUSCO.

 To have a look at the available BUSCO gene sets for different species use: